mohamedaminebennasr/ollama/README.md

 2- process_docs.py: to index your documentation (RAG pipeline)

-3- query_ui.py: UI that will send the command to the backend
+3- query_ui.py: Frontend using streamlit.
+The UI created will be used to send the command to the backend

 sudo apt update